 In August, Loudon had to solve the problem caused by the Royal order issued in May to the effect that all generals and field officers with provincial commissions were to take rank only as eldest captains when serving in conjunction with regular troops.
-This was equivalent to subordinate all provincial officers to any British one.
-The provincial officers after initial protests against this order finally submitted to it.
+This made all provincial officers subordinate to any British one.
+The provincial officers initially protested against this order, but eventually submitted to it.

-By the beginning August, Winslow had made a forward movement and was now at Lake George with nearly half his command (2,500 men), while the rest were at Fort Edward under Lyman, or in detachments at Saratoga and the other small posts below.
+By the beginning of August, Winslow had advanced to Lake George with nearly half his command (2,500 men), while the rest were at Fort Edward under Lyman, or in detachments at Saratoga and the other small posts below.
 Winslow's encampment at Lake George, around Fort William Henry, was in a quite unhealthy condition.
-Some 500 of his men were sick and he lost from five to eight men daily.
+Some 500 of his men were sick and he lost from five to eight men to illness daily.

 On August 3, Duplessis' party returned to Carillon without having met any British force.

-On August 4, 120 men of the Milice du district de Montréal arrived at Carillon but this was insufficient to replace the sick.
+On August 4, 120 men of the Milice du district de Montréal arrived at Carillon but this reinforcement was insufficient to replace the losses due to illness.
 The same day, Beaujeu's party returned with 6 prisoners.
-One of them reported that some 5,000 had now reached Fort Edward, awaiting orders to advance to Fort William Henry.
-As per this same prisoner, another British force of some 4,000 men, 6 field guns and 200 bateaux was already assembled at Fort William Henry.
+One of them reported that some 5,000 men had now reached Fort Edward, awaiting orders to advance to Fort William Henry.
+This same prisoner claimed that another British force of some 4,000 men, 6 field guns and 200 bateaux was already assembled at Fort William Henry.